 Ivory-billed woodpeckers were originally found throughout the lower Mississippi River states in large, bottomland forests.
 The last scientifically-confirmed sighting was in 1948, but since then sporadic sightings have led researchers to venture deep into remaining southern forests in the hope of documenting their existence.
-Another, more common woodpecker is commonly mistaken for the Ivory-billed as it is a similar crow-size with a black and white body and wings, and the male and female Pileated both have the striking red crest as the male Ivory-billed.
-The Pileated Woodpecker can be found throughout the Eastern and extreme Northwestern U.S. and throughout Canada in smaller woodlots that have large, old trees for nest sites.
+Another, more common woodpecker, the Pileated woodpecker, is commonly mistaken for the Ivory-billed as it is a similar crow-size with a black and white body and wings, and the male and female Pileated both have the striking red crest, like the male Ivory-billed.
+The Pileated Woodpecker can be found throughout the Eastern and extreme Northwestern U.S. and Canada in smaller woodlots that have large, old trees for nest sites.
 Some even nest in tall wooden light poles on ball fields.

 If you think you have seen an Ivory-billed Woodpecker in the southeastern U.S. swamps, you can check your identification and report the sighting at a special website: http://www.birds.cornell.edu/ivory/identifying.